OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairDiffuseMaterial.md

   default: 0.0

-  the distance the light scatters beneath the surface.
-When 0 surface diffuse is used
+  <p>the distance the light scatters beneath the surface.
+When 0 surface diffuse is used<\p>

   <h3>subsurface_blend</h3>